minetest/contentdb/app/flatpages/privacy_policy.md

   They are either public, or visible only to the package author and editors.
 * The complete audit log is visible to moderators.
   Users may see their own audit log actions on their account settings page.
-  Owners, maintainers, and editors may be able to see the actions on a package in the future.
+  Owners, maintainers, and editors can see the actions on a package.
-* Preferred language can only be viewed by this with access to the database or a backup.
+* Preferred language can only be viewed by those with access to the database or a backup.
 * We may be required to share information with law enforcement.

 ## Third-parties